Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Ethical aspects: No animal testing, cruelty-free

-When choosing vegan atopic dermatitis creams, it's important to pay particular attention to substitute ingredients.
-Instead of lanolin (wool wax), high-quality vegan formulations use ingredients such as candelilla wax or carnauba wax.
-These offer similar nourishing properties without the risk of allergy.
+When selecting vegan neurodermatitis creams, particular attention should be paid to the substitutes.
+Instead of lanolin (wool wax), high-quality vegan formulations use, for example, candelilla wax or carnauba wax.
+These offer similar nourishing properties without the risk of allergies.

 Pharmacy vs. drugstore vs. online – where to buy?